Applying the MSC Fisheries Standard’s scoring requirements to species groups such as squid, crab and octopus can be complicated.

 How has our Standard changed?

 An initial review concluded that the Fisheries Standard is appropriate for the assessment of squid, crab and octopus, and that species-specific assessment trees are not required.
-However, new guidance has been developed that will further clarify our intent for these fisheries assessment and improve accessibility of the Standard for these fisheries.
+However, the new version of the Standard contains guidance to further clarify our intent for these fisheries assessment and improve accessibility of the Standard for these fisheries.

 New requirements allow proxy methods to be used as alternative reference points to the MSY, which will ensure these species are still being targeted at a sustainable level.